reduxjs/redux/README.md

 It evolves the ideas of [Flux](https://facebook.github.io/flux), but avoids its complexity by taking cues from [Elm](elm-lang.org/guide/architecture).

 Redux works for client-side, universal, and native apps.
-You can use Redux together with [React](https://facebook.github.io/react/) or any other view library.
+You can use Redux together with [React](https://facebook.github.io/react/), as well as any other view library.
 It is tiny (2kB) and has no dependencies.

 ### Installation